YaelBenShalom/YaelBenShalom/README.md

 - 👩🏻‍🎓  I’m an MS in Robotics student at Northwestern University

-- 🔭  I’m especially interested in autonomous robotics, machine learning, control, and SLAM
+- 🔭  I’m especially interested in autonomous robotics, ML, planning, controls, and SLAM

 - 📩  Contact me at yael.bshalom@gmail.com